Faculty: M. Wiediger, K. Mast+, J. Pikert+, A. Trowbridge.

 PSYC 243.
 Behavior Modification.
 (3) An introduction to the principles of behavior modification and their application.
 Emphasis is given to the development of basic skills, an understanding of ethical issues, and an appreciation of the social implications of behavior modification.
 Prerequisite: Psychology 201.

 PSYC 244.
-Adolescence.
+Adolescent Psychology.
 (3) This course will focus on adolescent development, needs, and problems.
 Topics to be covered include biological, cognitive, social, emotional, and personality development; the contexts for development including families, peers, schools, and culture; adolescent problems involving drugs, juvenile delinquency, stress, health, depression, and suicide.
 Prerequisite: Psychology 201.
 Offered every spring.

 PSYC 245.
 Educational Psychology.
 (3) An examination of the teaching process from a psychological perspective.
 Topics to be covered include basic learning and motivational processes, human development, measurement and evaluation procedures, and classroom management.
 Prerequisite: Psychology 201.